DisciplesofLove/POI/README.md

 The platform includes:
 - Security measures with proper authentication and authorization
 - Performance optimizations for sub-100ms latency
-- Monitoring and observability setup
+- Decentralized monitoring and observability setup
-- High availability configuration
+- High availability through peer redundancy
+- Fully decentralized deployment with no centralized dependencies

 ## Documentation